nishyda/nishy-anime/README.md

   - 2 : Blue
   - 3 : Orange
   - 0 : Custom
+- Option to sort by status in the json

 ## Install
 Just download the latest build in the releases, depending on your OS.
 The app will initialize with default settings when first ran.